mne-tools/mne-python/doc/glossary.rst

         :term:`eLORETA`.
 See :func:`minimum_norm.apply_inverse`.

     label
-        A :class:`Label` refers to a defined region in the cortex, often called a region of interest (ROI) in the literature.
+        A :class:`mne.label.Label` refers to a defined region in the cortex, often called a region of interest (ROI) in the literature.
 Labels can be defined anatomically (based on the physical structure of the cortex) or functionally (based on cortical responses to specific stimuli).
         See also :term:`ROI`.

     last_samp
         The :attr:`~io.Raw.last_samp` attribute of :class:`~io.Raw`